Executive Committee Members

 Musical Theatre Writer & Lyricist, New York, NY

 Tajlei began her friendship with the whole Gendler family in the mid-1980s at Phillips Academy, where Rabbi Gendler taught a memorable course on non-Western religions, mentored her with the Jewish Students’ Union, and inspired a life-changing engagement with Jewish life.
 Rabbi Gendler also officiated at Tajlei’s wedding.
 Favorite memories include havdalah celebrations, beach picnics in Nantucket, and building that creative sukkah.

-Executive Director, Gendler Grapevine Project, Easton, CT
+Executive Director, Gendler Grapevine Project, Pittsburgh, PA

 As a niece of Everett and Mary, Emily owes much of her passion to be involved in social justice and environmental issues to her aunt and uncle, who set an example as to how to lead an extraordinary life by working to make the world a better place.
 As a vegetarian, she enjoys sharing holiday meals with the Gendlers and continues the family tradition of substituting the shank bone with a blood-red beet on the Seder plate.
 Some of Emily’s favorite memories of the Gendlers include cross-country skiing on the trails in Andover, MA; admiring how her uncle made the attendees at her wedding aware of the significance of place, spirit, and nature; and having him conduct the baby naming ceremonies for her two children.

 Principal & Director of Development, World Wide Holdings, New York, NY